 Supports: Assistance provided to individuals or their families to enable greater participation in the community and enhanced quality of life.

-Team: Persons selected by the individual to assist in development of the Individual Plan
+Team: Persons selected by a person to assist in development and delivery of a person-centered plan.

 Ticket to Work: A coordinated series of work incentives and initiatives that are designed to help overcome barriers to employment often experienced by SSA beneficiaries with disabilities.
 Established by the Ticket to Work and Work Incentives Improvement Act of 1999.